 For those currently hospitalized who require long term care, New York Medicaid regulations require they be placed in the first available bed at a facility within 50 miles of the patient’s home.
 You can influence this decision by being familiar with the nursing homes in your area and suggesting the ones that best apply to your situation.

 Making Sure You Are Prepared

 Medicare offers a nursing home compare tool which allows you to view reports and reviews for facilities in your area.
 They also offer suggestions on alternative programs to nursing home care, such as assisted living facilities and senior housing, and community care services which can provide in-home health aides and help with transportation and meal delivery services.

 Contact the offices of Cavallo & Cavallo today to discuss these options, so that you are prepared if the unexpected occurs.
 We can advise you on the services available, as well as payment arrangements that can help protect the property and assets you currently own.
-Call or contact our nursing home and Medicaid planning attorney online and request a free consultation in our Bronx or New Rochelle office.
+Call or contact our nursing home and Medicaid planning attorney online and request a free consultation in our Bronx or Westchester office.